 ILPs are developed for each student and reflect targeted areas including academics, behavior, work habits, study skills, self-advocacy, and language skills.
 Testing accommodations are documented on the ILP, along with additional services provided.
 In the Middle School, parents are invited to four conferences each year to discuss their student's plan and to collaborate with teachers about their student's progress.
 In grades 7-8, students attend their conferences.

 Each student attends small-group academic classes for Language Arts, Social Studies, Mathematics, English and Science.
-Class groupings are based on the following criteria: standardized testing, trends in areas of strengths/needs, teacher observation and input, psychoeducational evaluation results, language evaluations, previous year’s curriculum, and Middle School screening inventories for Math and Spelling.
-Instructional practice areas are geared toward students’ individual learning styles.
+Class groupings are based on the following criteria: standardized testing, trends in areas of strengths/needs, teacher observation and input, psychoeducational evaluation results, language evaluations, and previous year’s curriculum,

 Enrichment classes enable students to explore their strengths and interests.
-Band, Choir, Music Tech, Theatre Tech, Photography, Art, Theatre, Technology Skills, and Physical Education are currently offered during school (options vary by grade level).
+Band, Choir, Music Tech, Theatre Tech, Photography, Art, Theatre, and Physical Education are currently offered during school (options vary by grade level).
 The Fine Arts are celebrated each semester with concerts that showcase musical, theatrical, and artistic talents.
-All-school theatre productions are open to Middle School students.

 Essential Skills workshops meet once per week during an enrichment rotation.
 The groups focus on areas that enhance opportunities for success in academic and other activities.
 Offerings vary from year to year.
 Topics have included Public Speaking, Learning Styles and Wellness.

 Social skills are intentionally taught throughout the school day and during all Middle School activities.
-Students benefit from specific social skills instruction during boys and girls groups with the Middle School counselor or Social Learning and Leadership program director.
+Students benefit from specific social skills instruction during boys and girls groups with the Middle School counselor.
 Speech-language pathologists also lead pragmatics classes to assist some students in strengthening social interaction skills.
 Students improve conversational skills during advisory times and through advisor-led discussions during designated lunches.
 All students are encouraged to attend afterschool activities that are fun and provide opportunities to apply the appropriate social skills in all settings.
 Field trips also provide occasions for the students to apply skills they have acquired in the classroom to the outside world.
 The field trips taken throughout the year help prepare students socially for the class trip in the spring.

 Middle School support services include afterschool academic support (through Boost), speech-language services, occupational therapy services, social coaching, school counseling, and afterschool tutoring.

-Technology instruction is included in an enrichment rotation for all students and integrated into academic classes.
+Technology instruction is integrated into academic classes.
 The student's MacBook becomes an essential learning tool.
 Use of the internet is monitored carefully as students explore educational websites for learning and research.
 Students develop proficiency with computer skills and software applications that correlate with instructional objectives.
 Assistive technology may also be offered to students needing technological applications in order to more effectively demonstrate their knowledge base.

 Developmentally, Middle School is an optimal time to instill the benefits of being philanthropic or the desire to serve others through giving of time, efforts or finances.
 Students experience firsthand how an individual, as well as a group, can make a difference.
 Monthly character traits are linked to service learning opportunities as part of the character education program.